neue-fische-traum/traum-preis/README.md

 Data used was provided by TFW, and is not to be disclosed

-EDA contains notebooks used for various aspects of the EDA notebooks contains notebooks used to develop models
+The EDA folder contains notebooks used for various aspects of the EDA

+The Modeling folder contains code used to develop our models.